Tomomi-H011/SDEV_255_Final_Project_Group5/README.md

      •	Click Logout to exit the system.

-     •	Your course data will be saved when you log in again.
+     •	Your course data will still be in the system when you log in again.

       ⚠ Note: Teachers and students have different permissions.
 To switch roles, log out and log back in.